obah2008/Active-directory-project/README.md

 ### Installing Active Directory
-On the server manager on DCn1, we can set up active directory and promote the Server to a Domain controller
+On the DCn1 Server, we can set up active directory and promote the Server to a Domain controller by
+- Opening server manager
+- On the quick start menu, select Add roles and features
+- Accept default configurations unto we get to Server roles, where "Active directory domain services" will be selected, and then I'll add features
+- Default configurations will be followed until we finish the installation.